COVID-19: travel health notice for all travellers

 Demonstrations

-While participating in demonstrations may be illegal in Cuba, they occasionally take place, sometimes without warning.
-Local authorities may break up political demonstrations or gatherings not sanctioned by the government.
-They may also block access to Internet, including social media, without notice.
+Demonstrations sometimes occur, even if taking part in them may be illegal.
+Local authorities will break up political demonstrations or gatherings not sanctioned by the government.
+They may also block access to the Internet, including social media, without notice.

 Even peaceful demonstrations can turn violent at any time.
-They can also lead to disruptions to traffic, public transportation and essential services.
+They can also lead to disruptions to traffic, public transportation.

 Mass gatherings (large-scale events)